CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4.md

    azd env new azure-copilot-{DeploymentId}
    ```

-1. Run the below command to Provision Azure resources, and deploy your project with a single command.
+7. Run the below command to Provision Azure resources, and deploy your project with a single command.

    ```bash
    azd up
    ```

-1. Please select your Azure Subscription to use, enter `1`, and click on the **Enter** button.
+8. Please select your Azure Subscription to use, enter `1`, and click on the **Enter** button.

    ![](../media/img29.png)

-1. Please select an Azure location to use, select the location as **<inject key="Region" enableCopy="false"/>** location, and click on the **Enter** button.
+9. Please select an Azure location to use, select the location as **<inject key="Region" enableCopy="false"/>** location, and click on the **Enter** button.
 You can change the location using the up and down arrow.

    ![](../media/img30.png)

-1. Next, select **multiagent-<inject key="Deployment ID" enableCopy="False"/>** resource group and hit **ENTER**.
+10. Next, select **multiagent-<inject key="Deployment ID" enableCopy="False"/>** resource group and hit **ENTER**.

     ![](../media/img50.png)

-1. Once the deployment succeeded, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
+11. Once the deployment succeeded, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
 The deployment might take
    5 - 10 minutes.
 It is producing a web package file, then creating the resource and publishing the package to the app service.

-1. Naviagte back to the Azure portal, select **App service** from **multiagent-<inject key="Deployment ID" enableCopy="False"/>** resource group .
+12. Navigate back to the Azure portal, select **App service** from **multiagent-<inject key="Deployment ID" enableCopy="False"/>** resource group .

     ![](../media/img52.png)

-1. Next, click on **Browse** to open your Web application.
+13. Next, click on **Browse** to open your Web application.

     ![](../media/img53.png)